 A fibrous band, the membrana reunions connects the skin to the spinal theca.

-Later on due to more development of the vertebral column, the distal end of the cord lies at the lower end of the first lumbar vertebra in adults.
-With the growth of the body the membrana reunions pull on the theca and nerve roots.
-This causes some neurological deficiencies e.g. foot drop, nocturnal enuresis or backache.
+Later on, due to more development of the vertebral column, the distal end of the cord lies at the lower end of the first lumbar vertebra in adults.
+With the growth of the body, the membrana reunions pull on the theca and nerve roots.
+This causes some neurological deficiencies e.g. foot drop, nocturnal enuresis or a backache.
 Such symptoms appear late in childhood or in adult life.

 Types of Spina bifida